 - University Libraries is committed to our mission to collect, manage, disseminate, and preserve information to support the curriculum and fuel the intellectual life of the university.

-- COVID-19 accelerated the library’s already eroding buying power in the traditional scholarly communications environment.
+- COVID-19 accelerated the erosion of the library's buying power in the traditional scholarly communications environment.
 Subscription costs have been unsustainable for many years, taking a larger percentage of the acquisitions budget to maintain a more homogenized, less inclusive, and less responsive collection as a result.
 The library essentially pays more for less coverage each year.

 - We are investigating ways to reduce our subscription spending.
 These adjustments will help us sustainably continue to provide materials to our community in years to come.

 - GVSU is not alone.
 Libraries all over the world are making difficult decisions about their collections.
-Large systems like the University of California and the State University of New York have cancelled large subscriptions to redirect their collections spending.
+Large systems like the State University of New York, groups of research libraries in Virginia, and many others have cancelled large subscriptions to redirect their collections spending.

-- You can drive change in the landscape of scholarly publishing by supporting Open Access publishing and Open Educational Resources.
+- You can drive change in scholarly publishing by supporting Open Access publishing and Open Educational Resources.

 University Libraries is developing a new collections strategy in response to increasingly inflated journal and database subscription fees as well as forecasted university-wide funding adjustments.

-This graph demonstrates the standard inflation for journal subscriptions over the past five years.
-This trend is similar across all subscribed resources; on average, these contracts carry an inflation rate of 5%.
+This graph shows the standard inflation for journal subscriptions over the past five years.
+This trend is similar across all subscribed resources; on average, these contracts carry an inflation rate of 5-7%.

 Beyond Grand Valley

-Other institutions are grappling with these same issues, and many have already canceled large subscriptions, including the University of California, University of North Carolina, and State University of New York systems.
+Other institutions are grappling with these same issues, and many have already canceled large subscriptions or have continued licensing negotiations including the University of California, University of North Carolina, and State University of New York systems.
 The Scholarly Publishing and Academic Resources Coalition (SPARC) is an advocacy organization tracking dozens of similar Big Deal cancellations as other universities disinvest from deals that no longer serve them.